The Ethics of Presence in Tension

 Tension is a permanent condition of human life: conflicting needs, values, and feelings exist at the same time.
 A meaningful life does not require this tension to resolve.
 It does not have to become insight, progress, or a lesson.

 The stance is to remain present within tension without forcing it to justify itself.
-Growth means easing—less internal pressure.
-Transformation means meeting what remains in a different way.
+Growth appears as easing — less internal pressure.
+Transformation appears as a gradual re-orientation toward tension — a different way of meeting what remains.

 Presence vs Borrowed Meaning